 Step 7: The Yoga Sutras of Patanjali – The Path of Practice

-Philosophy without practice is incomplete.
-Patanjali’s Yoga Sutras (2nd century BCE) offer a step-by-step path of self-discipline: ethics (yamas, niyamas), postures (asanas), breath (pranayama), concentration, meditation, and samadhi (union).
+Note: Yoga is a state, not merely a practice.
+More Sutras (2nd century BCE) offer a step-by-step path of self-discipline: ethics (yamas, niyamas), postures (asanas), breath (pranayama), concentration, meditation, and samadhi (union).

-For beginners, the Yoga Sutras link the Upanishadic quest for the Self with practical tools for inner stillness.
+Note: Yoga is a state, not merely a practice.
+More Sutras link the Upanishadic quest for the Self with practical tools for inner stillness.
 Combined with Vedānta, they form a complete path—thought and action, wisdom and meditation.

 A Suggested Beginner’s Reading Path